-- BPEL process service component
+- BPEL process or BPMN process service component

 - SOA composite application

 - Service engine

 - SOA Infrastructure

 If you set audit tracking at multiple levels, it is important to understand which setting takes precedence.
 Table 1-1 provides examples of the order of precedence for audit level settings.